AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 >
 >Providing customers with the capability to unsubscribe from receiving communications from a brand, as well as ensuring this choice is honored, is a legal requirement.
 Learn more about the applicable legislation in the [Privacy regulations overview](https://experienceleague.adobe.com/docs/experience-platform/privacy/regulations/overview.html).

-Consider implementing the following [consent policies](https://experienceleague.adobe.com/docs/platform-learn/data-collection/web-sdk/consent/overview.html) and asking your visitors for consent before you  reaching out to them:
+Consider implementing the following [consent policies](https://experienceleague.adobe.com/docs/platform-learn/data-collection/web-sdk/consent/overview.html) and asking your visitors for consent before you  reach out to them:

 * If `consents.marketing.email.val = "Y"` then Can Email
 * If `consents.marketing.sms.val = "Y"` then Can SMS